oknik/Camera-Calibration-Tool/README.md

 - **UnitTest**: Contains unit tests used to validate the correctness and functionality of the code.

 ## Notes
-- Due to the inclusion of large DLL and SO files, they cannot be uploaded to GitHub, so the project cannot be run directly.
+- Since large DLL and SO files cannot be uploaded to GitHub, the project cannot be run directly.
 To run the project, the code in the `Source-Code` folder need to be compiled into DLL (on Windows) and SO (on Linux) files, which should then be added to the Qt project.
 - OpenCV 4.10.0 library is required and should be added to the project for image processing functionalities.